dhruv-ahuja/dhruv-ahuja.github.io/content/posts/implementing_buffered_queue_in_rust.md

 This was a rewarding exercise for me, as it helped me get more familiar with Rust and concurrency concepts in general.
 You can find the full code for the exercise [here](https://github.com/dhruv-ahuja/buffered-queue-rs "https://github.com/dhruv-ahuja/buffered-queue-rs"), there are some differences in the code shown here and in the repo.

 Thanks for reading my post, any feedback or advice would be appreciated!
-You can write to me at [dhruvahuja2k@gmail.com](mailto:dhruvahuja2k@gmail.com "mailto:dhruvahuja2k@gmail.com").
+You can write to me at [my email](mailto:dhruvahuja2k@gmail.com "mailto:dhruvahuja2k@gmail.com").